-Economic trends are one the key drivers of the bond market’s performance, but the economy affects different types of bonds in different ways.
+Economic trends are one the key drivers of the bond market’s performance, but the economy affects different types of bonds in different ways depending on their exposure to interest rate risk.

 Economic Growth and its Impact on U.S. Treasuries